Samsung Galaxy S II: Headphone plug

 A 3.5 mm TRRS headset jack is available and is located on the top side of the device.
 The micro USB connection port is located on the bottom side of the device.

 Connectivity

-Broadcom BCM4330 combo chip integrates 802.11n Wi-Fi, Bluetooth 4.0+HS and FM radio.
+The phone uses the CC3920, 67783, and 3392910 ICs.
 Phones released to the US market lack the FM receiver.
-BCM4330 supports Wi-Fi Direct that enable devices to communicate directly with one another without having to interact with an access point.
-Although the BCM4330 chip supports Bluetooth 4.0, the Galaxy S2 is limited to Bluetooth 3.0 using the last Android version released by Samsung (4.1.2).
+The Broadcom BCM4330 chip supports Wi-Fi Direct that enables devices to communicate directly with one another without having to interact with an access point.
+Although the BCM4330 chip supports Bluetooth 4.0, the Galaxy S2 is limited to Bluetooth 3.0 using the Android 4.1.2.
 Bluetooth 4.0 support has been introduced in Android 4.3 versions, however the upgrade to an alternative firmware is required.